GSI Research & Education

 Most natural diamonds contain nitrogen aggregates in the form of N3 centers which have a characteristic blue fluorescence in varying concentrations which are observed in the image above.
 Diamonds with green fluorescence have H3 defects, which can be natural or laboratory-grown, so researchers rely on the growth patterns and other advanced testing methods to make expert assessments about the growth origin of the diamond.

 As laboratory-grown diamond growth technology evolves, it becomes increasingly difficult to discern growth origin.
 Determining natural from laboratory-grown diamonds requires a variety of tests and expert gemologists to interpret results.

 This image shows lead-glass filler in ruby

 Rubies are treated with lead-based glass to minimize the appearance of fractures.
-The glass is used to match the refractive index of the rubyand the path of light passing through the gem is not disturbed and the fracture becomes less visible.
-The treatment is also intended to increase durability of lower-quality rubies, to improve appearance, and add weight.
+The glass is used to match the refractive index of the ruby and the path of light passing through the gem is not disturbed and the fracture becomes less visible.
+The treatment is also intended to increase the durability of lower-quality rubies, improve appearance, and add weight.

-Glass-filled rubies require special care, and are susceptible to chemicals and acids, as well as potential damage when exposed to excessively high heats, or wear.
+Glass-filled rubies require special care, and are susceptible to chemicals and acids, as well as potential damage when exposed to excessively high heat, or wear.